julienschmidt/httprouter/README.md

 Or you could [just write your own](http://justinas.org/writing-http-middleware-in-go/), it's very easy!

+Alternatively, you could try [a framework building upon HttpRouter](web-frameworks-building-upon-httprouter).

 Here is a quick example: Does your server serve multiple domains / hosts?
 You want to use sub-domains?
 Define a router per host!